 05 of 07

 Just a couple of blocks from the heart of downtown Gig Harbor is the 7 Seas Brewery.
-If you enjoy well-hopped beers, head over to the tap room where you can relax not only with a beer, but with food from the food truck just outside the door (that you're welcome to bring in).
-7 Seas brews Rude Parrot IPA, Life Jacket Session IPA, Ballz Deep Double IPA and 253 Pilsner.
+If you enjoy well-hopped beers, head over to the tap room where you can relax with a beer.
+As a traditional taproom, 7 Seas does not have a kitchen or serve food, but you might find a food truck outside and you're welcome to bring in food from nearby restaurants or other food establishments.
+7 Seas brews Rude Parrot IPA, Life Jacket Session IPA, Ballz Deep Double IPA and 253 Pilsner, but also serves a cider or two and gluten-free beer from Seattle's Ghostfish Brewery.

 Location: 3006 Judson Street, Gig Harbor